ChanduPriyaP1/ChanduPriyaP1/README.md

 ---

-### 🌱 Fun Facts & Hobbies
+###  Hobbies & Interests

-- ⚡ Passionate to learn new automated skills
+⚡ Passionate about DevOps and automation

-- 🧠 Always exploring DevOps trends and tools
+📚 Always learning new tools and technologies

-- 🎯 Believer in continuous improvement
+🤖 Interested in Cloud, CI/CD, Monitoring, and Infrastructure as Code

 ---